-Chemistry A Level zooms in on concepts from GCSE revealing more about electron arrangement, intermolecular forces and reaction mechanisms.
+Diploma Level Chemistry zooms in on concepts from GCSE revealing more about electron arrangement, intermolecular forces and reaction mechanisms.

 Many concepts in chemistry are advanced using mathematical reasoning and calculations, hence the maths GCSE entry requirement.

-Chemistry A Level is an excellent option if you plan to study any science in greater depth beyond A level.
+Diploma Level Chemistry is an excellent option if you plan to study any science in greater depth beyond Sixth Form.
 It is also a highly respectable qualification if you decide to follow any path as it builds excellent observational and analytical skills.